 Salary Sacrifice Optimiser

-Salary sacrifice is the highest-leverage move in UK personal finance.
-Work out exactly how much take-home you lose, how much pension you gain, and whether the trade-off pays.
+Salary sacrifice can be one of the higher-leverage moves in UK personal finance.
+Work out how much take-home you would lose, how much pension you would gain, and whether the trade-off looks worth it for your circumstances.
+This is general information, not personal advice.

 Your income